person typing on laptop with graphics of locks in front

 A data or privacy breach, or cyber attack, can have devastating financial, operational and reputational impacts for your practice.
 You may experience business interruption if the Office of the Australian Information Commissioner (OAIC), the body responsible for the enforcement and regulation of the Privacy Act, investigates a breach.

-Serious and repeated breaches of the APPs may carry civil penalties of up to $2.2 million (for a body corporate) or $444,000 (for individuals).
+Serious and repeated breaches of the APPs may carry civil penalties of up to $2.5 million for individuals, and for a company, the greater of:

 Accredited medical practices may face potential impacts on continued certification with potential related financial implications, including access to Practice Incentive Program (PIP) payments.